saint11/DeadWeight/source/blacksalt.md

 #### Spells {.block .unlisted}

 - **Pain**: (2 actions) Add 3 [stun tokens]{.tip} to a **nearby** *living* or *undead* enemy.
 Reduce the number of tokens using the enemy resistance.
-- **Command undead**: The wizard may issue a simple command to a undead can follow in for 1 expedition turns.
+- **Command undead**: The wizard may issue a simple command to a undead can follow in for 2 exploration turns.
 Only works on undead up to level 3.
 The command may be "renewed" by casting the spell again.
 - **Explode corpse**: Explode any corpse that the [dead vigil]{.tip} haven't set on yet.
 Causes 2 wound to everyone **close** that can be reduced by armor and resistances.
 - **Phobia**: The target **nearby** creature gets terrified of a chosen person or object for 1d6 turns.
 - **Black night**: Absolute darkness covers a **nearby** area, anything **close** to that area is engulfed in it and can't see.
 The wizard can see normally trough the darkness.